hardikguptaofficialgit/monetadashboardassignment/README.md

 - Clear visual distinction between income and expense
 - Smooth transitions and a branded loading experience

-## If I Had More Time

-- Add deploy preview link and screenshots to the README
-- Add chart tooltips with richer narrative summaries
-- Introduce keyboard shortcuts for power-user interactions
-- Add tests for store logic and transaction workflows

 ## Notes

 This project is intentionally frontend-only and not production-backed.
 The focus is on interface design, component composition, state management, and thoughtful user experience under realistic dashboard requirements.